This post contains affiliate links.

 The problem however has always been hitting long irons consistently well and it is one of the biggest challenges for any level of golfer including the pros.

-Updated designs of more forgiving ‘driving’ or ‘utility’ irons have though helped to solve that issue to an extent and provided increased long shot-making options for the best players in the world.
+Updated designs of more forgiving ‘driving’ or ‘utility’ irons have helped though to solve that issue to an extent and provided increased long shot-making options for the best players in the world.

-But how many of the top pros are actually using these clubs?
-We took a detailed look through the golf bags of the top 100 players on the PGA Tour to find out what driving irons are being used.
+We took a detailed look through the golf bags of the top 100 players on the PGA Tour to find out what some of the best driving irons are being used by the best pros in the world.

 As is often the case when looking in detail at the golf bags of the best pros however the lofts on the same numbered iron do not always match between different players and manufacturers but when it came to driving irons we found the variance from standard lofts was much less than for drivers or fairway woods.